Grace Campbell (footballer)

-Grace Campbell (born 5 December 1995) is an Australian rules footballer with Collingwood in the AFL Women's competition (AFLW).
+Grace Campbell (born 5 December 1995) is an Australian rules footballer who last played for Collingwood in the AFL Women's competition (AFLW).
 She has previously played with in 2020 after playing with that club's VFL Women's team and with North Melbourne from 2021 until season seven.
 Campbell made her AFLW debut in round 2 of the 2020 season.

 State-league football

 Campbell played football with the Bendigo Thunder in 2017, where she suffered a season-ending ACL injury.
 She made her return to football in 2019 after signing with 's state-league VFL Women's side.
 In 2019 she played 10 matches with the team and averaged 13.5 disposals and 8.1 tackles per game.

 AFL Women's career

 Richmond (2020)

 Campbell was signed by Richmond's AFL Women's side as an Academy player in July 2019, ahead of the club's inaugural season in 2020.

 In the pre-season training period, Campbell suffered a hip injury and failed to recover in time for selection for Richmond's inaugural AFLW match in round 1.
 She recovered in time to be available for round 2, where she was selected and made her AFLW debut.